mmcc007/screenshots/README.md

 1. [FrameIt](https://docs.fastlane.tools/actions/frameit/)
    This is used to place captured iOS screenshots in a device frame.

-`screenshots` combines key features of all three products.
+`screenshots` combines key features of all three Fastlane products.
 1. Captures screenshots from any iOS or android device.
 2. Frames screenshots in a device frame.
 3. The same Flutter integration test can be used across all devices.